hettie-d/NORM/README.md

 After that, we are ready to generate all PostgeSQL functions which will be called from the application.
 Specifically, we need:

 - a set of functions performing data modification, and
 - a set of PostgreSQL type definitions.

-Both sets should be compiled into the database for each hierarchy.
+Both sets should be created in the database for each hierarchy.

-we can then use generate_search_generic to generate and execute dynamic SQL that extracts data satisfying the search conditions.
-Alternatively, lower-level functions build_select  and build_conditions create parts of SQL statements that can be used to had-craft more complex queries.
+When this is done, you can use generate_search_generic function to generate and execute dynamic SQL that extracts data based on the search conditions.
+Alternatively, lower-level functions build_select  and build_conditions create parts of SQL statements that can be used to handcraft more complex queries.

 Examples of json schemas and funcitons generators can be found in the [Examples](examples) folder.
-These examples are based on the Postgres_ari database, however, neither Postgres_air database is a part of NORM nor NORm is a part of Postgres_air.
+These examples are based on the Postgres_air database, however, neither Postgres_air database is a part of NORM nor NORM is a part of Postgres_air.

 For details, consult the [User Guide](documentation/norm-ug.pdf)